devNegative-asm/Fhidwfe-Language/readme.txt

 	Alternative implementations of malloc and free can be provided after disabling the library.
 For systems other than the TIz80, this is heavily recommended.

 	As it is implemented now, restoring both the head and tail of the heap's linked list will effectively free every object.

+(Credit to the maker of the z80 emulator used in this project) Emulador en Java de un Sinclair ZX Spectrum 48K
+1.0 B
+Copyright (c) 2004
+Alberto Sánchez Terrén